Counseling Group of the Ozarks

 Amelia grew up in Kaneohe, HI and always loved reaching out to others and meeting their needs in difficult circumstances.
 After working various jobs in the customer service industry, she decided to pursue further education at Evangel University in 2006 where she was inspired to match her passion for others with a degree that would help others in a tangible way.

 Much of Amelia’s clinical experience is based with patients and families facing medical crises and having limited resources.
 She enjoys working with clients with a variety of clinical issues.
-She has passion for meeting clients where they are at— using an individualized approach— and finding facets in a client’s life that can inspire them to move forward.
-She looks forward to working with a variety of ages and issues at Counseling Group of The Ozarks.
+She has passion for meeting clients where they are — using an individualized approach— and finding facets in a client’s life that can inspire them to move forward.
+She enjoys working with a variety of ages and issues at Counseling Group of The Ozarks.
+She operates from clinical approaches of cognitive-behavioral therapy.

 Amelia believes that life can be hard, but people are never meant to face their struggles and triumphs alone.